In-situ Synchrotron X-Ray Photoelectron Spectroscopy Study of Medium-Temperature Baking of Niobium for SRF Application: Summary and Discussion

-In the kinetics of Nb 3$d$ components at \SIrange{200}{230}{\degreeCelsius} the rate of Nb\textsuperscript{+5} dissolution changes with time and it is slightly higher at the beginning of the treatment (it was not observed at higher temperatures, at least at the heating rates applied).
+In the kinetics of Nb 3$d$ components at \SIrange{200}{230}{\degreeCelsius} the dissolution rate of Nb\textsuperscript{+5} changes with time and it is slightly higher at the beginning of the treatment (it was not observed at \SIrange{300}{400}{\degreeCelsius}, at least at the heating rates applied).
 There are several possible explanations for this observation.
-One can suggest that this can be related to the heating process, \redall{which causes the increase of the base pressure in the chamber, thus increasing the sticking probability of gaseous species to the adsorption centers at the sample surface, their subsequent absorption and diffusion, thus promoting the oxide dissolution.} In \autocite{bose2020evolution} it was suggested that at temperatures above \SI{100}{\degreeCelsius} a transformation of Nb$_2$O$_5$ to NbO$_2$ is favored by reaction of Nb$_2$O$_5$ with the graphitic layer.
+One can suggest that this can be related to the heating process, which causes the increase of the base pressure in the chamber, thus increasing the sticking probability of gaseous species to the adsorption centers at the sample surface, their subsequent absorption and diffusion, thus promoting the oxide dissolution.

+In \autocite{bose2020evolution} it was suggested that at temperatures above \SI{100}{\degreeCelsius} a transformation of Nb$_2$O$_5$ to NbO$_2$ is favored by reaction of Nb$_2$O$_5$ with a graphitic layer.
 This supposes the removal of surface carbon as CO or CO$_2$ by consuming oxygen atoms from Nb$_2$O$_5$.
 However, the desorption of oxygen as CO as a product of Nb$_2$O$_5$ reduction to NbO$_2$ by graphitic carbon was previously observed experimentally at \SIrange{1050}{1250}{\kelvin} using solid pellet-type samples \autocite{taylor1967solid}.
-So, this scenario is unlikely feasible in this case.
-On the other hand, it can be explained by fluorine redistribution in niobium, possible exchange of fluorine atoms with oxygen in oxide sublattice, which was already observed during the heating and the photoionization process caused by the photon beam.
+So, this scenario is unlikely feasible in our case.
+On the other hand, it can be explained by fluorine redistribution in niobium, possible exchange of fluorine atoms with oxygen in an oxide sublattice, which was already observed during the heating and the photoionization process caused by the photon beam.

-Finally, the increased rate of pentoxide dissolution may occur due to the thermotransport and electrotransport in addition to a diffusion flux, $D\nabla C$.
+Finally, the increased dissolution rate of pentoxide may occur due to thermotransport and electrotransport in addition to a diffusion flux, $D\nabla C$.
 Thus, the overall flux of oxygen can be described by \autocite{fromm1980hydrogen}:

 where $\nabla C$, $\nabla\frac{1}{T}$, $\nabla\Phi$ are the concentration gradient, the gradient of reciprocal temperature, and the electric potential gradient, respectively; $Q$\textsuperscript{*} is the heat of transport, $Z$\textsuperscript{*} is effective valence.